The naturality of natural deduction: Proof of proposition

-Lemma \ref{spix} is not enough to warrant that in a $\beta$-normal sp-$X$ derivation all formulas are sp-$X$, since normal derivations in \Nd do not enjoy the sub-formula property.
-However, we can show that if a sp-$X$ derivation is $X$-safe, then it enjoys a weakened form of the sub-formula property that is enough to yield the desired result.
+Lemma \ref{spix} is not enough to warrant that in a $\beta$-normal pn-$X$ (resp. sp-$X$) derivation all formulas are pn-$X$ (resp. sp-$X$), since normal derivations in \Nd do not enjoy the sub-formula property.
+However, we can show that if a pn-$X$ (resp. sp-$X$) derivation is $X$-safe, then this is the case, as a consequence of a weakened form of the sub-formula property (see proposition \ref{subf}).

 \begin{definition}[$X$-equivalence] We say that $A<_{X}' B$ iff for some $Y\nequiv X$ and for some $C$, such that $X$ does not occur in $C$, $B\equiv A\llbracket C/Y\rrbracket$.

 Let the relation $A<_{X} B$ and $='_{X}$ be defined (respectively) as the transitive closure and the reflexive and symmetric closure of the relation $A<_{X}' B$.